paxdotdev/docs/src/reference-native-rendering.md

 Worth noting about this approach is that it _significantly reduces_ the footprint burden of the Pax runtime.
 This hybrid native-canvas/native-elements approach allows Pax to render without needing to bundle a fully featured rendering engine like Skia, which would add megabytes to base footprints.

-For reference, exactly this is one of Flutter's challenges with running ergonomically on the Web — it requires bundling Skia, and downloading megabytes of data in order to load a single page.
+For reference, this footprint burden is one of the limitations of many cross-platform renderers like Flutter — commonly, such tools require bundling [Skia](https://skia.googlesource.com/skia) and downloading megabytes of data in order to load a single page in a browser.

 [Pax aims](./intro-goals-prior-art.md) to keep its base footprint <100kB.

 ### Prior art

-This composite-layer native rendering mechanism was inspired by a little San Francisco startup called famo.us, which proved this approach's viability back in 2014 with its "mixed mode" JavaScript rendering engine.
-It is likely that others have explored this solution, as well.
+This composite-layer native rendering mechanism was inspired by a little San Francisco startup called famo.us, which proved the approach's viability in 2014 with its now-abandoned, open source ["mixed mode" JavaScript rendering engine](https://github.com/famous/engine).